 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-If we were to be cheeky we’d describe Pan Yaah as a sort of simpler and more basic Baan Rim Pa – a fancy Thai restaurant on the same road only nearer to Patong – but with clearer views of the sweep of the bay and a lot more modest pricing.
+If we were to be cheeky, we’d describe Pan Yaah as a sort of simpler and more basic Baan Rim Pa – a fancy Thai restaurant on the same road, a little nearer to Patong – but with clearer views of the bay and a lot more modest pricing.

-Although the sun sets a little too further past the cape to actually see it sinking into the ocean it’s still a lovely place to be at that time of day so the best thing is to either come early to ensure a sea view seat or to book ahead.
+Although the sun sets a little too far past the cape to actually see it sinking into the ocean, Pan Yaah is still a lovely place to be at that time of day, so the best thing is to either come early to ensure a sea-view seat or to book ahead.

-As befitting a seaside restaurant, seafood is the primary category of cuisine served here and the restaurant offers set menus for those who have a hard time understanding the Thai monikers for the many dishes on offers.
-Dishes recommended are mussels in butter, hor mok kanom krok – tiny curry fish mousses baked in clay pots, goong ob woonsen – rice vermicelli with large prawns in a heavy casserole and pla nueng manao – steamed sea bass in lime sauce and chilies.
-Another favourite is whole grilled fish (for this type of dish Pan Yah charges by the weight although you can order fillets by price).
+As befits a seaside restaurant, seafood is the primary category of cuisine served at Pan Yaah and the restaurant offers set menus for those who have a hard time understanding the Thai names for the many dishes on offers.
+Dishes recommended are mussels in butter, hor mok kanom krok (tiny curry fish mousses baked in clay pots), goong ob woonsen (rice vermicelli with large prawns in a heavy casserole) and pla nueng manao (steamed sea bass in lime sauce and chillies).
+Another favourite is whole grilled fish, but note that this type of dish is charged by weight, although you can order fillets at a fixed price.

-Of course there’s a lot more to try out and the English-language menu is fairly comprehensive and easy to understand but the main gist behind Pan Yaah is that you can enjoy Thai food in a very Thai place with some of the best views on the island.
-If you are driving there is dedicated parking place just opposite the restaurant on the other side of the road.
+Of course, there’s a lot more to try out and the English-language menu is fairly comprehensive and easy to understand.
+If you are driving, there's a dedicated parking place just opposite the restaurant, on the other side of the road.

 Pan Yaah Restaurant